|Console||Game Boy Advance|

 But he took control of a fortress with just four people!

-Yeah.
-And one of his soldiers betrayed him and he got captured for it.
+Yeah, against a fort full of significantly weaker soldiers.
+And one of his own soldiers betrayed him and he got captured for it.
 What are the fucking odds?

 And furthermore, if you unlock all of the support conversations between Eirika and Ephraim, you get cringeworthy lines like this.

 In fact, one of the male supporting characters got so jealous of their closeness that he considered Ephraim a rival for Eirika’s affections.

 I’m not much of a fan of many of the supporting characters either.
 They seem so… flat and uninspired.
 Even when fans come to claim that this game has some of the best support conversations in the series, I don’t really see the three dimensions of these characters.
 For example, I can’t stand Lute’s braggart, holier-than-thou attitude… whether in the storyline or in her support conversations.

 Though I can kind of see why some other characters would make an impression.
 The unfortunate thing is that it may take multiple save files to dig up some interesting conversations.
 Ross and Gerik, Dozla and Rennac, Moulder and Vanessa, Duessel and Cormag, Knoll and Natasha, Joshua and L’Arachel.
 Just to name a few, really.
 It’s like there wasn’t that much time to flesh out the characters.
 I’m sure they could’ve been excellent characters with more time and effort.